hhanh00/Ruby-Transcode/README.txt

 bitrate: 1200
 This is the bitrate of the video stream after reencoding.

+size: 1400
+This is the target file size in MB for each track.
+Either bitrate or size must be specified. bitrate takes precedence over size.

 x264preset: slower
 This is the quality preset in x264.